LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

     - The only permitted exception is the addition of a team tag in brackets (e.g., [L7] Player Name)
     - Persistent non-compliance result in potential disqualification after Staff and Moderation review
 - To play in N.E.W.T.s, regardless of division, all players must complete at least one game during O.W.L.s.
-- Players shall only be permitted to participate in, at most, 7 matches during O.W.L.s (Swiss) or 6 matches (Round-Robin).
-For example, a player who plays 5 matches for one team and then switches teams may only play in 2 matches for their new team if playing in a division using Swiss system.
+- Players shall only be permitted to participate in, at most, 7 matches during O.W.L.s (Swiss), 6 matches (Single Round-Robin), or 12 matches (Double Round-Robin).
+For example, a player who plays 8 matches for one team and then switches teams may only play in 4 matches for their new team if playing in a division using Double Round-Robin format.
 Match participation must be logged via official match threads monitored by Staff.
 A participation audit may be conducted prior to N.E.W.T.s to confirm player eligibility.
 - Should a player voluntarily leave one team to immediately join another team, the captain of the player's former team shall have the option of placing a "poaching hold" on that player which will prevent that player from playing for their new team for that team's next two matches.
 Poaching holds will only be allowed under the following conditions:
     - The player has played at least once for their former team within the team's past two matches.
     - The captain possibly placing the hold will be added to the ticket where their former player is joining the new team and have the option of declaring their intention to place the hold within 3 days of being notified of the player's intent to leave their team.